A Technical Introducition to MathML Core for Writing Mathematics on the Web

 <ms>

 A string literal, as used in programming languages.
-This should be used only when the contents of this element is part of the actual mathematical expression.
+This should be used only when the contents of this element is an actual mathematical value represented by an array of Unicode characters in some arbitrary character encoding form.

 Content: Normal text.
-Quotes should generally be included.
+Surrounding quotes should generally be included.

 <mrow>

 Groups elements that are not implicitly grouped by another element, for sub-expressions.
-Proper grouping allows for better automatic rendering, including automatic line breaking when the available width is insufficient.
+Unlike <div> elements, this has an effect on rendering due to the way <mo> elements are rendered within a group (refer to the <mo> section for details) and as grouping determines how automatic line breaking should be applied when the available width is insufficient.

 Content: A MathML Core expression.